Journey to the Centre of the TARDIS: Production

 A preliminary script for the episode was finished in June 2012.
 It had its read-through on 29 August 2012 at Roath Lock studios, following the day's filming for "The Snowmen".
 "Journey to the Centre of the TARDIS" was produced alone as the seventh filming block of the production schedule.
 Filming took place from 4 to 24 September, mostly on studio sets at Roath Lock studios.
 The scenes involving the Hornet ship were shot on 4 September at a warehouse on Celtic Way in Newport with footage of the TARDIS being caught by the magnetic tractor beam also being filmed at Roath Lock on 4 and 5 September.
 The majority of TARDIS scenes were filmed 6–11 September.
 Filming of Cardiff Castle substituting for the TARDIS library also took place on 11 September.
 Material featuring the Eye of Harmony was filmed on 12–14 September.
-Filming was interrupted as actor Jenna Coleman, who plays the doctor's companion, was ill on 17 September: effects and insert shots were filmed that day.
+Filming was interrupted as Jenna Coleman was ill on 17 September: effects and insert shots were filmed that day.
 Regular filming with Coleman resumed, with more shots of the engine room and console room taking place 18–19 September.
 The final shots of the console room were filmed on 24 September.
 Insert shots then took place on 18 October and 27 November.
 The final shot was the scene where the Doctor and Clara enter the defensive front of the TARDIS's engine room, which was filmed on 28 November at the Argoed Isha Quarry in the Vale of Glamorgan.